Netflix/metaflow-docs/docs/v/r/metaflow/failures.md

 You may know that some steps are error-prone.
 For instance, this can happen with a step inside a foreach loop that iterates over unknown data, such as the results of a query or a parameter matrix.
 In this case, it may be desirable to let some tasks fail without crashing the whole flow.

-Consider this example that is structured like a hyper-parameter search:
+Consider this example that is structured like a hyperparameter search:

 ```r
 library(metaflow)